PolyCatDev/PolyCatDev/README.md

 - 👋 Hi, I’m @PolyCatGamedev
-- 👀 I’m interested in game development and coding.
+- 👀 I’m interested in game development, music, art and animation.
-- 🌱 I’m currently learning how to create games in Godot, 3D modeling, sound design and special effects.
+- 🌱 I’m currently learning how to create games in Godot, 3D modeling, drawing, animation and music production.
-- 💞️ I’m looking to help people by reporting bugs and giving suggestions
+- 💞️ I’m looking to help people every way I can.